rails-girls-summer-of-code/summer-of-code/about/roles.md

 Summer of Code.
 Your donation goes directly to participants, and makes a big difference to how many can be accepted.
 If your company cannot sponsor an entire package they can still donate a smaller amount via the campaign.
-Every and any donation counts!.
+Every and any donation counts!